rjsalvadorr/portfolio-v6/content/page/cv/index.md

 - Helped start a student network for architectural/interior design students (Designer/Webmaster, Architectural Studies Collective)
 - Learning to work with 2D and 3D graphics at a demanding level of precision.
-- Learning how to design as a professional, with knowledge of architectural principles, building techniques, and construction standards.
+- Learning how to apply architectural principles, building techniques, and construction standards.

 ### Software Engineer, Uncharted Software